SettleMint

 • replaying webhooks, resubmitting failed operations, or retrying a mutation after an unclear result

-• Ask the assistant to query state before it proposes a mutation.
+• Ask the assistant to query current platform state before proposing a mutation.

-• Review the exact command, target token, amount, recipient, and organisation before any state change.
+• Confirm the exact command: target token, amount, recipient, and organisation before approving any change.

-• Keep high-risk operations under the same approval process used for dapp or CLI work.
+• Keep high-risk operations under the same approval process used for Console or CLI work.

 • Use roles to limit what the authenticated account can do.
 Do not rely on prompt wording as a permission control.